-Privacy policy
+Privacy Policy

-How we protect your personal information
+How we handle and protect your personal information (updated May 2025)

 About us and what we do

 When we use the term personal information, we mean any information or an opinion about an individual who is identified or reasonably identifiable to us.
 Personal information is sometimes also referred to as personal data.
-We only collect the limited personal information we need for the purposes of providing our services.

 We do not collect or store your personal information when you conduct a search in the HIBP database.
 Searching for an email address or phone number only ever retrieves the data from storage then returns it in the response.
-The data from the search is not explicitly stored anywhere.
+The data result the search is not explicitly stored anywhere.

 We also store some lists of data classes that were impacted in a particular data leak that is loaded into HIBP.
 For example, we will state that email addresses and passwords appeared in a leak but will not provide any information about which email addresses had corresponding compromised passwords.